LalitTyagi/Question/README.md

 Output 12
 ```

-Q4. //Given a 9×9 sudoku we have to evaluate it for its correctness.
+Q4.
+Given a 9×9 sudoku we have to evaluate it for its correctness.
 We have to check both the sub matrix correctness and the whole sudoku correctness.
 ```
 5 3 4 6 7 8 9 1 2
 6 7 2 1 9 5 3 4 8